openstack/octavia/specs/version0.5/controller.rst

 **Certificate Library**

-The Certificate Library provides an abstration for workers to access security data stored in OpenStack Barbican from the Amphora Driver.
+The Certificate Library provides an abstraction for workers to access security data stored in OpenStack Barbican from the Amphora Driver.
 It will provide a short term (1 minute) cache of the security contents to facilitate the efficient startup of a large number of listeners sharing security content.